-CRJ:928 Independent Study 3.0 cr.
+CRJ:928 Independent Study

 Independent Study is a course designed to provide the student an opportunity to explore in greater depth an area(s) of individual interest within the discipline of criminal justice.
 Student will complete a project or a research paper under the guidance of a faculty member.
-(118.8 Lab Hrs.)
+(39.6 Lab Hrs.)
 Prerequisite: Minimum of 6 credits (at the 100 level or above) in the discipline (CRJ).